IntersectAustralia/hcsvlab-docs/WebApp.md

 **Install SOLR**

+SOLR is the search engine platform used by the web application, for more information see the [Apache SOLR](http://lucene.apache.org/solr/) site.

 	$ curl -O http://archive.apache.org/dist/lucene/solr/4.0.0/apache-solr-4.0.0.tgz
     $ tar -xzvf apache-solr-4.0.0.tgz
     $ sudo mv apache-solr-4.0.0 /opt/

 **Install Fedora Commons**

+Fedora is the repository manager that handles metadata and persistance for the web application, for more information see the [Fedora Commons](http://fedora-commons.org/) site.

+Download the installer and create a place for it to install to:

     $ curl -OL http://sourceforge.net/projects/fedora-commons/files/fedora/3.6.1/fcrepo-installer-3.6.1.jar
     $ sudo mkdir /opt/fedora
     $ sudo chown -R devel:devel /opt/fedora

+Run the installer:

     $ java -jar fcrepo-installer-3.6.1.jar

+Follow the prompts, selection the same options as indicated below:

     ***********************
 	  Fedora Installation